+Which?
 Consumer Rights editor Adam French, said: ‘We found that a frightening number of people are still receiving scam messages, not only leaving them vulnerable to the loss of their hard-earned cash but also sensitive personal information.

 ‘Firms must urgently prioritise building the systems needed to stop these messages reaching peoples’ devices.

-‘While we await for action on this, it’s important that people remain as vigilant as possible.
+‘While we wait for action on this, it’s important that people remain as vigilant as possible.
 Stop and think about a message you receive before engaging in communication.
 The problem is still rife – any unexpected messages could well be a scam.’